tsao100/AME-SRE/README.md

 # AME-SRE

-Every thing started form the trip to find the authorization code By reading of "Hacker Disassembling Uncovered by Kris Kaspersky (ed) ISBN:1931769222", I start to discover the code of ame.exp in AME 2.1 for AutoCAD Release 12.
+Every thing started form the trip to find the authorization code.
+By reading of "Hacker Disassembling Uncovered by Kris Kaspersky (ed) ISBN:1931769222", I start to discover the code of ame.exp in AME 2.1 for AutoCAD Release 12.

 First of all, the required softwares or tools as listed below: